hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 # Module 1: Environment build

+Your first task as a Security Engineer is to examine how IoT devices are configured and connected to the cloud.

-Depending on how you're doing this workshop, expand one of the following dropdowns to start.
+This module walks your through IoT environment setup.
+To work on this workshop, you need an AWS account, and IoT devices that already connect to AWS IoT.
+Depending on the scenerios below, expand one of the following dropdowns to start.

 <details><summary>Click here if you're at an AWS event where the Event Engine is being used</summary><br>

    1. If you are at an AWS Sponsored event, you will be provided with either an AWS account or a hash key for Event Engine.
 To get start, go to [What will be provided](#what-will-be-provided)
 </details>

 <details><summary>Click here if you are using your own AWS account (whether you are at an AWS event, a separate event or online)</summary><br>